Representation theory and homological stability: Cohomology of pure braid and related groups

 Brieskorn \cite{Bri} proved that $H^*(WP_n;\Q)=H^*(X'_n;\Q)$ is generated by the $w_H$, subject to certain relations \cite[Theorem 5.2]{OS}.
 Injectivity in the definition of representation stability follows from the naturality of these relations; this is essentially the observation that any relation supported on the image of $H^*(X'_n;\Q)$ in $H^*(X'_{n+1};\Q)$ already holds in $H^*(X'_n;\Q)$.
-For surjectivity, simply note that any monomial of length $i$ involves at most $2i$ coordinates, and thus up to the $W_{n+1}$--action is contained in $H^i(X'_n;\Q)$ once $n\geq 2i$.
+For surjectivity, simply note that each generator $w_H$ involves at most two coordinates.
+Therefore any monomial of length $i$ involves at most $2i$ coordinates, and thus up to the $W_{n+1}$--action it is contained in $H^i(X'_n;\Q)$ once $n\geq 2i$.